What is a Sponsorship Appeal?

 If you are unsure about how to proceed, we can help you.

-Generally speaking, you retain the right to appeal unless the sponsored family member is found inadmissible due to one of the following reasons:
+Further, you do not have the right to appeal if the sponsored family member is inadmissible due to one of the following reasons:

 Last but not least, only the sponsor can appeal.
 In other words, the sponsored family member can’t appeal.